SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

  * nearest-neighbour regridding (:class:`iris.analysis.Nearest`), and
  * area-weighted regridding (:class:`iris.analysis.AreaWeighted`, first-order conservative).

-These regridding schemes support lazy regridding, i.e. if the source cube has lazy data, the resulting cube will also have lazy data.
+The linear, nearest-neighbor, and area-weighted regridding schemes support lazy regridding, i.e. if the source cube has lazy data, the resulting cube will also have lazy data.
 See :doc:`real_and_lazy_data` for an introduction to lazy data.